Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 	type XcmSender = XcmRouter;
 	// How we withdraw/deposit assets
 	type AssetTransactor = ?;
-	// How we convert a ML to a dispatch origin type OriginConverter = ?;
+	// How we convert a ML to a FRAME dispatch origin type OriginConverter = ?;
-	// What do we trust as reserve chains type IsReserve = Everything;
+	// Who we trust as reserve chains type IsReserve = Everything;
-	// What do we trust as teleporters type IsTeleporter = Nothing;
+	// Who do we trust as teleporters type IsTeleporter = Nothing;
 	// How do we reanchor
 	type LocationInverter = LocationInverter<Ancestry>;
 	// Pre-execution filters
 	type Barrier = ?;
-	// How do we weight a message
+	// How we weigh a message
 	type Weigher = ?;
-	// How do we charge for fees
+	// How we charge for fees
 	type Trader = ?;
 	type ResponseHandler = ?;
 	type AssetTrap = ();